ReedRawlings/ObsidianRepo/Agency/What is Agency.md

 	- The capacity to evaluate one's actions and motivations
 - Autonomy (trait)
 	- The ability to act according to one's own will and values.
+- Accountability (Skill)
+	- Responsibility and willingness to face the results of your actions, good or bad.
 - Strategic thinking (skill)
 	- Actionable plans
 - Resourcefulness (skill)